xmppo/Jabber-Net/docs/content/FAQ_UntrustedRootOK.md

 bedrock.net.AsyncSocket.UntrustedRootOK = true;
 ```

-UntrustedRootOK is now obsolete in the head of subversion.
-The default behavior
-is to pop up an ugly dialog box to allow the certificate.
-If you want to build a
-better dialog box, catch OnIvalidCertificate.
+`UntrustedRootOK` is now obsolete in the main development branch.
+If you want to handle the error with your own code, please handle `OnIvalidCertificate` event.